Streamline Health Solutions (NASDAQ:STRM) Upgraded by TheStreet to “C-“

-TheStreet upgraded shares of Streamline Health Solutions (NASDAQ:STRM – Get Rating) from a d+ rating to a c- rating in a report released on Friday, TheStreetRatingsTable reports.
+Streamline Health Solutions (NASDAQ:STRM – Get Rating) was upgraded by TheStreet from a “d+” rating to a “c-” rating in a research report issued on Friday, TheStreetRatingsTable reports.

-Other equities analysts have also recently issued reports about the stock.
-Colliers Securities reiterated a buy rating on shares of Streamline Health Solutions in a research note on Tuesday, March 22nd.
-StockNews.com assumed coverage on shares of Streamline Health Solutions in a research note on Wednesday, April 27th.
-They set a sell rating for the company.
+Other equities analysts have also issued reports about the company.
+Colliers Securities reaffirmed a “buy” rating on shares of Streamline Health Solutions in a research report on Tuesday, March 22nd.
+StockNews.com assumed coverage on Streamline Health Solutions in a research report on Wednesday, April 27th.
+They set a “sell” rating on the stock.

 An institutional investor recently raised its position in Streamline Health Solutions stock.
-Herald Investment Management Ltd grew its holdings in Streamline Health Solutions, Inc. (NASDAQ:STRM – Get Rating) by 26.3% in the third quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 600,000 shares of the company’s stock after buying an additional 125,000 shares during the quarter.
-Herald Investment Management Ltd owned 1.26% of Streamline Health Solutions worth $1,044,000 as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 40.83% of the company’s stock.
+Herald Investment Management Ltd lifted its position in shares of Streamline Health Solutions, Inc. (NASDAQ:STRM – Get Rating) by 26.3% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 600,000 shares of the company’s stock after acquiring an additional 125,000 shares during the period.
+Herald Investment Management Ltd owned about 1.26% of Streamline Health Solutions worth $1,044,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 40.83% of the company’s stock.

 Streamline Health Solutions Company Profile (Get Rating)